merkatorgis/arrsync/README.md

 You'll be prompted to provide the needed configuration values.
 Alternatively, all variables can be passed as command options.
-See the [usage](./usage) file for details, or run arrsync and choose Help menu item.
+See the [usage](./usage) file for details, or run arrsync and choose the Help menu item.

 You'll be asked to provide a list of the (public) **IP addresses of the Client nodes** that you want to allow Read access, and a second list of addresses for